elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can use non-standard attributes to pass custom data from HTML to JavaScript or “mark” HTML elements for JavaScript.
+Non-standard attributes, especially data-* attributes are used to store extra information directly within an HTML element for later use in JavaScript, without affecting the presentation or semantics.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />